 Catholic, Benedictine tradition

 The sense of community that Saint Vincent is known for is fostered from the day you arrive on campus.
 Orientation lasts five weeks and involves more than 150 upperclassmen whose mission is to make freshmen feel at home.
 Every student is matched with an upperclassman who serves as a big brother or sister throughout the first year.
 In the residence halls (where more than 70% of students live), trained prefects foster a safe living environment and provide guidance and advice, along with activities and educational programs.
+Throughout the fall semester, Campus Ministry invites groups of freshmen to join the Benedictine monks for vesper prayers, followed by dinner and conversation.
+This Neighborhood to Neighborhood program culminates with a dinner hosted by the Archabbot.

 Expand your horizons